PabloRuiz92/interactive-rating-component-main.github.io/README.md

 ## Acknowledgments

-I have done projects with JavaScript before, but I'm learning the basic for now.
+I know that the way I managed the events it´s not the best, but I'm learning the basics for now.
+I might come back to polish this one later.